bruderstein/PythonScript/docs/source/intro.rst

 the event some time after it has actually occurred.
 In normal circumstances the time delay is so small it doesn't matter, but you may need to be aware of it if you're doing something time-sensitive.

- As of version 1.0, you can use :method:`Editor.callbackSync` to add a synchronous callback.
+ As of version 1.0, you can use :meth:`Editor.callbackSync` to add a synchronous callback.
 This allows you to perform time-sensitive operations in an event handler.
-It also allows for calling :method:`Editor.autoCCancel` in a ``SCINTILLANOTIFICATION.AUTOCSELECTION`` notification to cancel the auto-complete.
+It also allows for calling :meth:`Editor.autoCCancel` in a ``SCINTILLANOTIFICATION.AUTOCSELECTION`` notification to cancel the auto-complete.
 Note that there are certain calls which cannot be made in a synchronous callback -
- :method:`Editor.findText`, :method:`Editor.searchInTarget` and :method:`Editor.setDocPointer` are notable examples.  :method:`Notepad.createScintilla`
+ :meth:`Editor.findText`, :meth:`Editor.searchInTarget` and :meth:`Editor.setDocPointer` are notable examples.  :meth:`Notepad.createScintilla`
- and :method:`Notepad.destroyScintilla` are other examples in the ``Notepad`` object - note that this only applies to Scintilla (``Editor``) callbacks, ``Notepad`` callbacks can perform any operation.
+ and :meth:`Notepad.destroyScintilla` are other examples in the ``Notepad`` object - note that this only applies to Scintilla (``Editor``) callbacks, ``Notepad`` callbacks can perform any operation.